 Randomness is abundant in every episode.
 To name just one example, there is a large group of monkeys bathing in a hot spring together with humans in one episode.
 How these monkeys got through the entrance and into a hot spring is anyone’s guess, but they are there and three of them even end up in a van.
 Matters can also get a little confusing at times with the constant shifting of alliances.
-Asuta is easily persuaded into joining Zvezda but others are not so easily coerced into joining.
+Asuta is easily persuaded into joining Zvezda, but others are not so easily coerced into joining.
 Members of White Light, the mysterious organisation that represents justice, whatever justice may be for each individual, switch sides on more than one occasion.
 Few series can throw in as many plot twists as this one does and manage to get away with it.
-Few Japanese series dedicate an entire episode to the harmful effects of smoking cigarettes, and this one takes the phrase ‘if it’s worth doing, it’s worth overdoing’ as a challenge.
+Few Japanese series dedicate an entire episode to the harmful effects of smoking cigarettes either, and this one takes the phrase ‘if it’s worth doing, it’s worth overdoing’ as a challenge.
 It portrays cigarette smokers as something other than human on more than one occasion, and in a rare move for Japanese fiction, Asuta discusses reasons why public smoking is bad for everyone’s health during Yasu’s bishounen fantasy sequence at the end of one episode.